Alfred P. Murrah Federal Building

 A massive hunt for the bombing suspects ensued, and on April 21 an eyewitness description led authorities to charge Timothy McVeigh, a former U.S. Army soldier, in the case.

 As it turned out, McVeigh was already in jail, having been stopped a little more than an hour after the bombing for a traffic violation and then arrested for unlawfully carrying a handgun.
 Shortly before he was scheduled to be released from jail, he was identified as a prime suspect in the bombing and charged.

 On August 8, Michael Fortier, who knew of McVeigh’s plan to bomb the federal building, agreed to testify against McVeigh and Nichols in exchange for a reduced sentence.
 Two days later, McVeigh and Nichols were indicted on charges of murder and unlawful use of explosives.

-In May 1995, the Murrah Building was demolished for safety reasons, and a national memorial and museum later opened at the site.
+In May 1995, the Murrah Building was demolished for safety reasons, and the Oklahoma City National Memorial Museum later opened at the site.